8 Common Cyber Attack Vectors & How to Avoid Them

 Do this to avoid ransomware attacks:

-• Make sure you have systems in place that protect all your devices from ransomware including keeping your operating system patched and up-to-date to ensure you have fewer vulnerabilities to exploit and not installing software or giving it administrative privileges unless you know exactly what it is and what it does.
+• Ensure you have systems to protect all your devices from ransomware.
+This includes keeping your operating system patched and up-to-date to ensure you have fewer vulnerabilities to exploit and not installing software or giving it administrative privileges unless you know exactly what it is and what it does.

 7. Phishing